 Durmitor - Black Lake on the background of Mount Savin Kuk

-Durmitor - here you will definitely meet a flock of sheep, mountain pastures are the best place for breeding sheep
+Durmitor – here you will definitely meet a flock of sheep, mountain pastures – the best place for sheep breeding

 Mount Bobotov Kuk Durmitor